syncfusion-content/wpf-docs/wpf/SfTreeGrid/Filtering.md

 #### Clear filtering

 The Filters applied to the SfTreeGrid can be removed by clearing the FilterPredicates added for the columns.
 This can be achieved by using the following methods,

-*	`SfTreeGrid.ClearFilters` - Clears filters for all the columns programmatically.
+*	[SfTreeGrid.ClearFilters](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~ClearFilters.html) - Clears filters for all the columns programmatically.
-*	`SfTreeGrid.ClearFilter(String columnName) ` - Clears the filter for a specific column that has the columnName as MappingName.
+*	[SfTreeGrid.ClearFilter(String columnName)](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~ClearFilter(String).html) - Clears the filter for a specific column that has the columnName as MappingName.
-*	`SfTreeGrid.ClearFilter(TreeGridColumn column) ` - Clears the filter for a specific column alone.
+*	[SfTreeGrid.ClearFilter(TreeGridColumn column)](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~ClearFilter(TreeGridColumn).html) - Clears the filter for a specific column alone.

 {% tabs %}
 {% highlight c# %}